grrttg/saas-onboarding-redesign/README.md

 "In my OnboardingWizard component, add the necessary useState hooks to manage the following data points through the flow: template (string), serviceName (string), servicePrice (string), and serviceDuration (string).
 Initialize them with sensible defaults."

 This AI-augmented workflow allowed me to build this entire functional prototype in under two hours.

----

-### Note on Mangomint

-I built this project specifically to explore the challenges and opportunities in SaaS onboarding for the salon and spa industry.
-The mission of this prototype—to improve time-to-value and create an elegant first impression—directly aligns with the goals of Mangomint's Onboarding Engineer role.